 When companies are comparing ERP financial suites, one of the factors to look into is the security standards it complies with.
-For example, Multiview’s software uses the IT infrastructure that Amazon Web Services (AWS) provides, which means it complies with assurance programs like
+For example, companies should look for platforms that comply with assurance programs like:

 - SOC 1/ISAE 3402, SOC 2, SOC 3

 Instance-level security uses multifactor authentication to log and audit every access point into an operating system.
 This way, administrators can monitor who is accessing what and when.
 If needed, they can also take control of the OS environment or lock it down if an unauthorized user attempts to access the system.

 Penetration testing is a form of ethical hacking that tests a company’s software security by launching simulated “attacks” to identify exploitable weaknesses.
 These assessments help companies identify the strengths and weaknesses of their security policies, regulatory compliance, employee awareness, and their ability to respond to security incidents when they occur.
 When selecting a software provider, look into the penetration testing they offer or recommend.
 Some companies will perform these tests in-house, but working with a third-party security consultant is another option to consider.

 A financial ERP suite provider should offer regular backups that are encrypted at rest and in motion when the data is transferred to backup storage.
 For added peace of mind, providers will replicate these backups in multiple locations and then conduct regular tests of the data restoration process to ensure it’s working correctly.

 Shared Responsibility Models